SEI-R-2-22/u3_lab_SQL_joins/readme.md

 representing some of the apartment buildings on _Gersh.com_.
 Before getting started, take some time to go through the schema file to understand what fields, data types each table requires and how the tables are related.
 This is **important!**

-### Part 0- Fork and clone

-Fork this repo and clone it locally. `cd` into the newly created directory to get started

 ### Part 1- Create database and run schema